 mfrmr includes a bounded implementation of the

-fully functional, but several downstream reporting helpers remain
+downstream reporting helpers remain restricted because score-side

-restricted because score-side semantics under free discrimination differ
+semantics under free discrimination differ from the Rasch-family case.

-from the Rasch-family case.
-This vignette documents which helpers are
+This vignette documents which helpers are available, which are not, and

-available, which are not, and what to use as a substitute when a helper
+what to use as a substitute when a helper is restricted.

 Before fitting: model-choice triage